-The following outlines steps for a proper election based on standard parliamentary procedure.
+The following outlines the steps for a proper election based on standard parliamentary procedure.
 Refer to the Bylaws for further guidance in Article VI: Officers and Their Election.

-- 1. Pick the election date which needs to be during a General Membership meeting at the end of the year. - 2.
-At least 30 days before elections, at a General Membership meeting, form the Nominating Committee.
-Make a public call for candidates and any self-nominating people.
+- 1. Pick the election date at a General Membership Meeting during the month specified in the Bylaws. - 2.
+At least 30 days before elections, at a General Membership Meeting, form the Nominating Committee.
+Make a public call for candidates and any self-nominating people (nominations from the floor).
 The Nominating Committee interviews all candidates. - 3.
-At least 20 days before elections: - a) Publicize the General Membership meeting and election date. - b) Publish the Slate of Officers chosen by the Nominating Committee. - c) Publicly solicit any other self-nominations or nominations "from the floor" which must be received no later than 15 days before elections. - 4.
+At least 20 days before elections: - a) Publicize the General Membership Meeting and election date. - b) Publish the slate of officers chosen by the Nominating Committee. - c) Publicly solicit any other self-nominations or nominations from the floor which must be received no later than 15 days before elections. - 4.
 Four days before elections, publish the final slate of officers with any additional nominations from the floor.
 Publish a reminder for when elections will be held. - 5.
 Election Day: Hold elections. - 6.
 Within 5 days after elections: - a) Publish the results. - b) Email the results with names and contact information to LAPTA at office@LouisianaPTA.org.